 Participants of the Young BSF will participate in panel discussions, dynamic workshops and comprehensive cross-sector exchanges of opinions in order to contribute to the critical analysis of democratic functions within our societies, define visions for democracies fit for and resilient against the challenges that await us now and in the future, and improve the well-being of our democracies as ambassadors within their (local, national, regional and transnational) environment.

 This website is dedicated to the EU Strategy for the Adriatic-Ionian Region – EUSAIR.
-The website is managed by the Government Office of the Republic of Slovenia for Development and European Cohesion Policy acting as a Lead partner of the EUSAIR Facility Point strategic project, funded under the Interreg V-B Adriatic-Ionian Cooperation Programme 2014-2020 by ERDF/IPAII funds and national funds.
+The website is managed by the Ministry of Cohesion and Regional Development of the Republic of Slovenia acting as a Lead partner of the EUSAIR Facility Point strategic project, funded under the Interreg V-B Adriatic-Ionian Cooperation Programme 2014-2020 by ERDF/IPAII funds and national funds.